danielsson/moneyman/README.md

         python classifier_utils.py
 If you dont want to move the file, you can manually train the classifier using the function train_classifier_with_csv found in classifier_utils.py using the python shell.

-5. Now its time to start the app!
+5. Now its time to create the database and start the app!
 Do so by running:

         cd ../
+        sqlite3 moneyman.db < transactions.sql
         python app.py

 6. Go to the url displayed after running the previous command, and press Transactions in the main menu.